Azure-Samples/ms-identity-docs-code-javascript/js-spa/README.md

 ## Overview

-This sample demonstrates a Vanilla JavaScript single-page application (SPA) that lets users sign-in to [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD) using the [Microsoft Authentication Library for JavaScript](https://github.com/AzureAD/microsoft-authentication-library-for-js) (MSAL.js).
-In doing so, it also illustrates various authentication concepts, such as [ID Tokens](https://docs.microsoft.com/azure/active-directory/develop/id-tokens), [OIDC scopes](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#openid-connect-scopes), [single-sign on](https://docs.microsoft.com/azure/active-directory/develop/msal-js-sso), **account selection**, **silent requests** and more.
+This sample demonstrates a Vanilla JavaScript single-page application (SPA) that lets users sign-in to [Microsoft Entra ID](https://learn.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) using the [Microsoft Authentication Library for JavaScript](https://github.com/AzureAD/microsoft-authentication-library-for-js) (MSAL.js).
+In doing so, it also illustrates various authentication concepts, such as [ID Tokens](https://learn.microsoft.com/azure/active-directory/develop/id-tokens), [OIDC scopes](https://learn.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#openid-connect-scopes), [single-sign on](https://learn.microsoft.com/azure/active-directory/develop/msal-js-sso), **account selection**, **silent requests** and more.

 ## Scenario

-1. The client application uses **MSAL.js** to sign-in a user and obtain an **ID Token** from **Azure AD**.
+1. The client application uses **MSAL.js** to sign-in a user and obtain an **ID Token** from **Microsoft Entra ID**.
 2. The **ID Token** proves that the user has successfully signed-in with their organization's tenant.

 ![Overview](./ReadmeFiles/topology_signin.png)